Meghan Markle's Perfect Linen Dress Is Still Available — & Under $80

 Advertisement

 While out in Beverly Hills, Markle chose a summer-friendly frock by the brand Magic Linen.
-While most known for its sustainable bed and bath linens, the Lithuania-based brand also designs clothing made from the fabric.
+Most known for its sustainable bed and bath linens, the Lithuania-based brand also designs clothing made from the fabric.
 Her dress, called the Toscana dress, comes in white and light pink, has a high-low hemline, and boasts pockets (score).
 Markle completed the look with a pair of black-and-tan Sam Edelman flats, an oversized Janessa Leone straw hat, and a face mask.

 Harry looked equally low-key in a brown baseball cap, a gray polo, jeans, and navy blue